collectiveaccess/ProvidenceDocs/_source/setup/install/CentOS8.rst

 .. code::

-    sudo systemctl restart apache
+    sudo systemctl restart httpd

 .. tip::

 	You can also change the `display_errors` setting by adding the following PHP code to your `setup.php` file: `ini_set('display_errors', 'On');`.
 Setting `display_errors` in `setup.php` does not require a web server restart, making it very convenient when debugging.

 Now let's install MySQL.
-CollectiveAccess works with version 5.7 or newer.
-To install version most current version, version 8.0:
+CollectiveAccess works with version 5.7 or newer of MySQL, or equivalent versions of MariaDB.
+To install the most current version, version 8.0:

 .. code::

-   sudo yum install -y mysql-server
+   sudo dnf install -y mysql-server

 Then set MySQL to start now and automatically whenever the server reboots:

 .. code::

-    sudo systemctl start mysql
+    sudo systemctl start mysqld
-    sudo systemctl enable mysql
+    sudo systemctl enable mysqld

-Next we install various packages to support data caching and processing of media: ffmpeg (audio/video), Ghostscript (PDFs), GraphicsMagick (images), mediainfo (metadata extraction), ExifTool (metadata extraction), LibreOffice (Microsoft Word/Excel/PowerPoint), dcraw (RAW images), Poppler (content extraction from PDFs) and Redis (caching):
+Next we install various packages to support data caching and processing of media: ffmpeg (audio/video), Ghostscript (PDFs), GraphicsMagick (images), mediainfo (metadata extraction), dcraw (RAW images), Poppler (content extraction from PDFs) and Redis (caching):

 .. code::

-   yum install -y ghostscript libgraphicsmagick1-dev libpoppler-dev dcraw redis-server ffmpeg libimage-exiftool-perl libreoffice mediainfo
+	sudo dnf -y install ffmpeg ghostscript dcraw mediainfo poppler redis GraphicsMagick

+CentOS does not offer packages for LibreOffice (required to generate previews for Microsoft Word/Excel/PowerPoint files) and ExifTool (for metadata extraction from images).
+If you need the functionality provided by these applications you can install them manually using instructions provided on the `LibreOffice <https://www.libreoffice.org/>`_ and `ExifTool <https://exiftool.org>`_ web sites.

 Now we are ready to install the CollectiveAccess `Providence` back-end cataloguing application.
 The web server we installed earlier uses `/var/www/html` for documents by default (the "web server root" directory).
 We are going to place CollectiveAccess here, in a subdirectory named `ca`.
-A URL for this directory will be http://<your server ip>/ca.
+The URL for this directory will be http://<your server ip>/ca.

 .. tip::

-    You can use a different web server root directory for the application by editing `/etc/apache2/sites-available/000-default.conf`.
+    You can use a different web server root directory for the application by editing `/etc/httpd/conf/httpd.conf`.
 Modify the line `DocumentRoot /var/www/html` to point to your chosen directory.

 You may download a release from https://github.com/collectiveaccess/providence/releases, or install is with Git.
 Using a release in somewhat simpler to install, while using Git allows you to easily update files and switch to development versions of CollectiveAccess.